The museum is split over two floors in the Market House and comprises the following permanent collections and exhibitions.

 Horsehair weaving became big business in Cary in the 19th Century and today John Boyd textiles at the Higher Flax Mills is still in production.
 It is the only remaining horse hair weaver in the whole of Britain and one of only two remaining in the world, the other factory is in France.

-The library contains books and archives on Castle Cary and Ansford and the surrounding area.
-We may be able to assist with family and local history enquiries but we will need prior notice of this if you are intending to visit.
+The library contains books on Castle Cary and Ansford and the surrounding area.
+We may be able to assist with family and local history enquiries but we will need prior notice of this, either by letter or email, if you are intending to visit.